EducloudHQ/learning_terraform/content/project1/installation.md

 Let's get Started.

-From your CLI, let's create a folder called `introduction_tf` and cd into it
+From your CLI, let's create a folder called `introduction_tf` and cd(change directory) into it

 ```
 mkdir introduction_tf